z1haze/sfcc_dev_console/README.md

 5. Enter a `Password` and click `Apply`

 Once this is set up, anytime you login to your storefront from a new browser, you will need to enter the username `storefront` and the password you just created.
 Your login info will be saved as long as you do not clear your browser's cookies.
 The Chrome plugin [Demandware with Ease](https://chrome.google.com/webstore/detail/demandware-with-ease/ffhabonelknmejmdnekedmijlhebpcio) provides the ability to automatically login with a Storefront Password.

-Disclaimer
----

-> The trademarks and product names of Salesforce®, including the mark Salesforce®, are the property of Salesforce.com.
-SFCC DevOps is not affiliated with Salesforce.com, nor does Salesforce.com sponsor or endorse the SFCC DevOps products or website.
-The use of the Salesforce® trademark on this project does not indicate an endorsement, recommendation, or business relationship between Salesforce.com and SFCC DevOps.